How to Investigate Home Page Home | Background Checks | Business Sign-up | Articles Public Records | Investigate | Company | Contact

 Sealed Adoption Records

-State's laws forbid the opening of sealed adoption records.
+Certain state's laws forbid the opening of sealed adoption records.
+See Adoption Records by State.
 Sealed records can be opened by court order.
 This is touchy business and difficult for individuals not trained or skilled in dealing with these matters.
 Consult an experienced attorney before pursuing court action.

-If you are able to find all-important identifying information, your search can be conducted in much the same way as any other locate investigation.
+If you do find the all-important identifying information, your search can be conducted in much the same way as any other locate investigation.

-The most important advice from experts schooled and experienced in adoption investigations is: you most certainly face difficulties searching for loved ones
+The most important advice from experts schooled and experienced in adoption investigations: You most certainly face difficulties searching for loved ones separated by adoption.

 Your first difficult encounter will likely be with one or more of the public servants who insist on following to the letter those laws that govern the release of information contained in adoption records.